maestrano/maestrano-ruby/README.md

 ```

 ## API
-The maestrano gem also provides bindings to its REST API allowing to access, create, update or delete various entities under your account (e.g: billing).
+The maestrano gem also provides bindings to its REST API allowing you to access, create, update or delete various entities under your account (e.g: billing).

 ### Payment API